Struck Off For Blowing the Whistle

 “Allegations of this nature are obviously very serious, and potentially damaging.
 Whether they are unfounded, or well-founded, is not the ultimate point.
 The focus should be on his method of ventilating them.”

-In his findings Judge Gray relied heavily on his own view that a lawyer should blow the whistle in public when there are more discreet avenues of complaint available; this despite my having explained at length the difficulties as described in Mr Ussher’s quote at the beginning of this posting, the expiration of time limits, and examples of situations where formal complaints tend to be dealt with by the very parties against whom the complaints are made.
+In his findings Judge Gray relied heavily on his own view that a lawyer should not blow the whistle in public when there are more discreet avenues of complaint available; this despite my having explained at length the difficulties as described in Mr Ussher’s quote at the beginning of this posting, the expiration of time limits, and examples of situations where formal complaints tend to be dealt with by the very parties against whom the complaints are made.
+Indeed, as will be seen, the conduct of the Law Institute of Victoria, the Victorian Legal Services Board and Commissioner, VCAT, and the Prothonotary of the Supreme Court of Victoria confirmed that the concerns I expressed to Judge Gray were well-founded.

 Ignoring Section 57(a) IBAC Act and Code of Conduct